 Answers to Frequently Asked Questions (FAQs) regarding the PFAS Investigation and Management Program are available below.
 As the investigations progress, FAQs will be added and updated.

 The Riverina Water County Council has confirmed that the town water is safe to drink.
 Riverina Water County Council sources water from the Murrumbidgee River and three groundwater borefields around Wagga Wagga.
-The closest borefield to RAAF Base Wagga, is the East Wagga Borefield (Kooringal Road).
-Preliminary testing of all three bores that make up the East Wagga Borefield did not detect PFAS.
-Confirmatory testing is being undertaken as part of the Detailed Site Investigation which will be discussed at a Community Walk-In Session.
+The closest borefield to RAAF Base Wagga is the East Wagga Borefield (Kooringal Road).
+Repeat testing of all three bores that make up the East Wagga Borefield has not detected PFAS.
+Defence will continue to monitor drinking water bores in the vicinity of RAAF Base Wagga.

-Defence has assessed that there is no pathway for PFAS from the base to reach people at the school because there is no use of groundwater at the school and there is no runoff of stormwater from the Base to the school.
-Therefore no environmental testing has been planned at the school.
+Defence has confirmed that there is no pathway for PFAS from RAAF Base Wagga to reach people at the school because there is no use of groundwater at the school and there is no runoff of stormwater from the Base to the school.
+Therefore, no environmental testing was undertaken at the school.

 Per- and poly-fluoroalkyl substances (PFAS) are a group of man-made compounds that have been used for various applications around the world since the 1950’s, including Australia.

 PFAS are stable chemical compounds that do not break down in the environment.
 They remain in the environment, on properties and in trace amounts in humans for a long time.

 PFAS have typically been used to make coatings and products that resist heat, oil, stains, water and grease across Australia and around the world.
 The image below shows some products that commonly contain PFAS.

 Common household products and specialty applications where PFAS may be present include: the manufacture of non-stick cookware; fabric, furniture and carpet stain protection applications; food packaging; and in some industrial processes.